One to one yoga therapy for PTSD, CPTSD, DID and trauma recovery

 What happens in one to one Trauma Therapy sessions?

 At the initial consultation you will get to ask any questions you want and we will talk about possible options for treatment.
 I usually recommend an initial commitment between us of 10 sessions so we can build a good relationship, strong foundations and be able to work slowly and therapeutically.
 For complex trauma, repeated trauma, and childhood trauma therapy is usually weekly or fortnightly for a year or more with a similar time-frame to psychotherapy.
 This is a body-based therapy to help process traumatic events without re-traumatising the client.
-This is an effective approach which I know, from experience, can bring about post-traumatic growth and freedom from the past.
+This is a non-regressive approach which I know, from experience, can bring about post-traumatic growth and freedom from the past.

 You will be fully informed of the suggested treatment plan and can opt in or out of any part at any time.